Developer: Only 11 percent active on job search

 Conclusion: Personnel and companies must allow new impulses and implement

-These are just a few examples of how HR professionals can better understand developers and consequently find and hire better.
+These are just a few examples of how HR professionals can better understand developers and consequently find and hire them better.
 Ultimately, it's important for HR departments to understand the values of their developers.

 This is the only way to ensure that there is no “bad hire” and that the staff carousel keeps turning, but that the right people are brought on board at the right time.
 Only then can companies and employees grow together.